ceilfors/ceilfors.github.io/_posts/2019-11-18-principles-serverless-architecture.md

 Serverless technology is a commodity.
 When you are adopting the serverless architecture, you wouldn't need to know how things work behind the curtain.
 The significant operational aspect of your infrastructure is commoditised.
-You are also commoditizing the components of your architecture by utilising a set of commodities provided by your serverless platform.
-Understanding this principle is the key to focus on the business outcome.

 Imagine for a moment when you're trying to buy a newly built house and you realize that the house requires its own electric generator.
 There are no portable electric generators that you can buy too.
-Essentially there are no commodities available in the neighbourhood nor in the market.
+Essentially there are no commodities available in the market at all.
 What's being provided to you, is a set of instructions on how you can build your own electric generator.
 You would also need to hire experts to build and maintain them if you don't have the necessary skills.
 Now you're having a completely new kind of problems, just because you need to find somewhere to live.
 Wouldn't it be nice to have something that just works without your interference?

 The adoption of serverless architecture is coming from the same idea.
 The only thing that you're exposed to is an interface provided by a serverless platform.
 When you're utilising Backend as a Service, or BaaS, your electrical socket is the SDK or the console.
 For example in AWS S3, you are just calling putObject operation to store a blob, you wouldn't know how and where your blob is being stored.
-They have been commoditized for you, and you can't really see them.
+They have been commoditized for you.

 This is how you should perceive serverless architecture, you should have the preference to leverage them first.